3DStreet/citybuilderjr/README.md

 # citybuilderjr

 * source assets from kaykit https://kaylousberg.itch.io/city-builder-bits
+* audit.js and pipeline.js scripts using donmccurdy's gltf-transform package
+* screenshot-glb script from shopify

-asset pipeline utilities
+asset pipeline utilities -

+## audit.js
-`node audit`
+`$ node audit`
 returns csv of gltf assets in project

+## pipeline.js
-`node pipeline`
+`$ node pipeline`
 takes input directory of assets and optimizes each including adding draco compression to an output directory

-screenshot
+example usage:
+`$ node pipeline -i ./assets/ -o ./dist/`

+## screenshot-glb
+`$ screenshot-glb -i input.glb -o test.png`
-for each glb create a screenshot using the screenshot-glb script
+glb is required, doesn't work with gltf ([issue](https://github.com/Shopify/screenshot-glb/issues/98)) create a screenshot using the screenshot-glb script
+todo: script to run screenshot-glb across all glbs, or should use output of node audit (which should be json instead of csv anyway)